Toro Loco Sangriento

 Toro Loco: Sangriento a.k.a.
-Toro Loco: Bloodthirsty is a Chilean Dark Comedy film directed and written by Patricio Valladares.
-It features a mixed cast of relatively Well-known Chilean actors, including Francisco Melo, Constanza Piccoli, Simon Pesutic, Mauricio Pesutic, Cuentrejo.
+Toro Loco: Bloodthirsty is a 2015 Chilean black comedy action film directed and co-written by Patricio Valladares.
+It features a mixed cast of relatively well-known Chilean actors, including Francisco Melo, Constanza Piccoli, Simon Pesutic, Mauricio Pesutic, Cuentrejo.

 Plot

-A homeless man wanders the lands in search of revenge for the murder of his son.
-This man is a legend, a hit man, and they call him Toro Loco.
+A homeless man wanders the land in search of revenge for the murder of his son.
+This man is a legend, a hitman known as Toro Loco.
 He soon finds himself trapped in a city drowning in chaos, its people firmly in the grasp of a ruthless drug-peddling kingpin.
-With a clenched fist and his trademark six shooter, Toro Loco must battle his way to the top through an army of tough guys.
+With a clenched fist and his trademark six-shooter, Toro Loco must battle his way to the top, facing off against an army of tough guys to exact his revenge.

-A Fistful of Dollars meets Death Wish by way of Blazing Saddles in this wild action/comedy from Chilean genre specialist Patricio Valladares (Hidden in the Woods).
-Delivering equal parts humor and blood, the story follows a grizzled stranger who arrives in a small town trapped in the grasp of a ruthless drug-peddling crime boss and his paraplegic, slobbering trigger-happy son.
-The man, known as Toro Loco, is in search for the killers of his son, yet never too busy to permanently take care of marauding punks and thugs who get in his way.
-With the support of a young beauty, her geeky brother and a trigger-happy drag queen he sets out to clean up the town and avenge the murder of his son.
-A fast-paced tale filled with memorable characters, imaginatively directed action scenes set and a deft comedic touch.